uncomplicate/fluokitten/articles/learnyouahaskell.md

 layout: article
 ---

-FIXME - To be written
+FIXME - To be written.
+LOTS OF CODE IS ALREADY [HERE](https://github.com/uncomplicate/fluokitten/blob/master/test/uncomplicate/fluokitten/articles)

 # Learn You a Haskell for Great Good - in Clojure